michalhercik/RecSIS/docs/how-to-run.md

 ## Run

 **Prerequisites:**
- - Cloned RecSIS repo (see [Clone](#clone)).
+ - Cloned RecSIS repo (see [Clone](#clone-repository)).
  - Installed Docker (see [Docker docs](https://docs.docker.com/get-docker/)).
  - Installed Go (see [Go docs](https://go.dev/doc/install)).
  - SSH key setup for Acheron (Optional)
     - Being able to access Acheron via SSH using your SSH key with private key located at `~/.ssh/id_rsa`.
-    - This step allows you tu run ELT process which populates RecSIS with data from SIS.
+    - This step allows you to run ELT process which populates RecSIS with data from SIS.
-    - The requirement can be ignored if you don't mind RecSIS witout any SIS data.
+    - The requirement can be ignored if you don't mind RecSIS without any SIS data.

 Before running the RecSIS you need to set environment variables required by